 CULTURE: The UNESCO Sites:

-Bulgaria boasts 7 amazing sites which have been listed on the UNESCO world heritage list and even many more which are still awaiting approval.
+Bulgaria boasts 7 amazing sites that have been listed on the UNESCO world heritage list and even many more which are still awaiting approval.
 These include the:

 Medieval church in Sofia